jakobzhao/geog371/lectures/lec06/readme.md

 Geojson is one of the most popular geospatial data format for web based geovisualization.
 This tutorial will show you how to convert a shapefile to a geojson data step by step.
 Though there are multiple online or desktop based tools we could implement the conversion.
 Here, we would recommend using QGIS, mainly because it is intuitive to understand the conversion process and easy to use.
 Once you are familiar with QGIS, I believe you will be more confident in switching to other geospatial data conversion tools (e.g., ogr2ogr).

 1\.
-Above all, we need to get some geospatial data to our pocket.
-So, we download the Oregon Counties (2015) from the data repository at [oregon explorer](http://oregonexplorer.info/data).
+Above all, we need to get some geospatial data.
+So, we download the shapefile of Oregon Counties (2015) from the data repository at [oregon explorer](http://oregonexplorer.info/data).
 This specific data set is located at [http://spatialdata.oregonexplorer.info/geoportal/details;id=361c06fee9de4e24a72e280fb386a771](http://spatialdata.oregonexplorer.info/geoportal/details;id=361c06fee9de4e24a72e280fb386a771).
 There is another copy of this data set in this repository at [assets/orcnty2015.zip](assets/orcnty2015.zip).

 ![](img/oregon_county_download.jpg)